I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlinsertextracreateparameter.md

 <p> </p>

 ## -remarks
-<p>The <b>FsRtlInsertExtraCreateParameter</b> routine assumes that the given ECP context structure to be inserted into the given ECP list was previously allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541728">FltAllocateExtraCreateParameter</a> routine.</p>
+<p>The <b>FsRtlInsertExtraCreateParameter</b> routine assumes that the given ECP context structure to be inserted into the given ECP list was previously allocated by the <a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameter.md">FltAllocateExtraCreateParameter</a> routine.</p>

 <p>Each ECP context structure inserted into the ECP list must have a unique GUID value.
-This unique value is set when the ECP context structure is allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541728">FltAllocateExtraCreateParameter</a> routine.</p>

-<p>The <b>FsRtlInsertExtraCreateParameter</b> routine assumes that the given ECP context structure to be inserted into the given ECP list was previously allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541728">FltAllocateExtraCreateParameter</a> routine.</p>

-<p>Each ECP context structure inserted into the ECP list must have a unique GUID value.
-This unique value is set when the ECP context structure is allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541728">FltAllocateExtraCreateParameter</a> routine.</p>
+This unique value is set when the ECP context structure is allocated by the <a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameter.md">FltAllocateExtraCreateParameter</a> routine.</p>

 ## -requirements
 <table>